PatLittle/proactive-docs/README.md

 ## GitHub Actions

-Two workflows (`generate-dataset-docs.yml` and `generate-choice-docs.yml`) run the above scripts automatically whenever the URL list or scripts change.
-They commit the resulting documentation back to the repository.
+Three workflows (`generate-dataset-docs.yml`, `generate-choice-docs.yml` and `generate-table-schemas.yml`) run the automation scripts whenever the URL list or scripts change.
+They commit the resulting documentation, table schemas and example data back to the repository and validate the schemas using [Validata](https://api.validata.etalab.studio/).